-1.70 The accompanying account has been prepared on a statutory basis in accordance with the requirements of HMT and is designed to comply with generic Accounts Directions issued to departments by HMT under section 5(2) of the Government Resources and Accounts Act 2000.

-- 1.71 The Financial Statements are audited by the Comptroller and Auditor General, who is appointed under statute and reports to Parliament on the audit examination, and whose opinion is expressed in the Certificate and Report of the Comptroller and Auditor General to the House of Commons.
-During the reporting year no payment was made to the auditors for non-audit work (2019-20: £nil). - 1.72 The notional cost for the audit of these Financial Statements in 2020-21 was £160,000 (2019-20: £160,000) and is recognised in the Cabinet Office departmental account. - 1.73 I confirm that, so far as I am aware, there is no relevant audit information of which the auditors are unaware, that the Account as a whole is fair, balanced and understandable and that I have taken all reasonable steps to ensure that I am aware of any relevant audit information and to establish that the auditors are aware of that information.
+- 1.73 The accompanying financial statements have been prepared on a statutory basis in accordance with the requirements of HMT and are designed to comply with generic Accounts Directions issued to departments by HMT under section 5(2) of the Government Resources and Accounts Act 2000. - 1.74 The financial statements are audited by the Comptroller and Auditor General, who is appointed under statute and reports to Parliament on the audit examination, and whose opinion is expressed in the Certificate and Report of the Comptroller and Auditor General to the House of Commons.
+During the reporting year, no payment was made to the auditors for non-audit work (2020-21: £nil).
+The notional cost for the audit of these financial statements in 2021-22 was £160,000 (2020-21: £160,000) and is recognised in the Cabinet Office departmental account. - 1.75 I confirm that, so far as I am aware, there is no relevant audit information of which the auditors are unaware, that the financial statements as a whole are fair, balanced and understandable.
+I have taken all reasonable steps to ensure that I am aware of any relevant audit information and to establish that the auditors are aware of that information.